a-r-d/a-r-d.github.io/_posts/2019-11-05-how-i-built-a-custom-art-commissions-site-in-2019.markdown

 ![A Banner for the site I ended up building](/images/blog/starshine-banner-5.jpg){: .center-image }
 _A banner for the site I ended up building_{: .center-image }

-Late last year my girlfriend's side hustle was blowing up and she was spending a ton of time on administrative tasks, which of course with me being a software engineer made me want to help her automate everything.
+Late last year my girlfriend Meridith's side hustle was blowing up and she was spending a ton of time on administrative tasks, which of course with me being a software engineer made me want to help her automate everything.

 What was this side hustle you ask? __Pet Portraits__.
 She's a classically trained artist (she went to [RISD](https://en.wikipedia.org/wiki/Rhode_Island_School_of_Design)) working on her own art career but to pay the bills she ended up doing a ton of pet portrait commissions and it kept spreading via word of mouth.